ivasiljev/Method-Otsu/README.md

 # Method-Otsu
 There is my realization of Otsu algorithm with using bare C language with jpeglib included.
-(Yes, I know it's still C++ project)

 **Here's exemple of how it works:** <br><br>
 **Source image:**